 Growing in confidence with the experience he gained from this and his previous employment, two years after arriving in London Wilsdorf set about establishing his own business.
-In May 1905 at the age of 24, he borrowed money from his brother and sister.
+In May 1905, at the age of 24, he borrowed some money from his brother and sister.
 He was introduced by his solicitors White, Leonard & Co to Alfred James Davis who wished to invest some money.
 They founded the firm of Wilsdorf & Davis on 22 June 1905 as equal partners with its address at 83 Hatton Gardens, London E.C.

 W&D Sponsor's Mark

-This forced adoption of the W&D sponsor's mark, something that also happened to look like a trademark, is quite possibly what started Wilsdorf thinking about branding and marketing.
+This forced adoption in 1907 of the W&D sponsor's mark, something that also happened to look very much like a trademark, is quite possibly what started Wilsdorf thinking about branding and marketing.
 It is the first such mark registered by Wilsdorf & Davis, and the same mark is also seen on stamped on to watch movements, which was not required by British law.

 Wilsdorf and Early Wristwatches

-In 1902 while in La Chaux de Fonds, Wilsdorf had become acquainted with the watchmaking company Aegler in Biel / Bienne, who produced a small lever escapement movement with a reputation for precise time keeping and good availability of spare parts due to the modern precision production methods, making extensive use of machinery and gauges so that parts were interchangeable.
+In 1902, during a stay in La Chaux-de-Fonds, Wilsdorf had become acquainted with the watchmaking company Aegler in Biel / Bienne, who produced a small lever escapement movement with a reputation for precise time keeping and good availability of spare parts due to the modern precision production methods, making extensive use of machinery and gauges so that parts were interchangeable.

-The important jewellery firm was Edwin Harrop, who called the expanding bracelet they invented the ‘Britannic’ as shown in the advertisement reproduced here.
-Edwin Harrop was granted patent No. 24396/06 in 1907 for this design, which became extremely popular and was made for many years – at least until 1964.
+The “important jewellery firm” that Wilsdorf refers to was Edwin Harrop, who called the expanding bracelet they invented in 1906 the “Britannic” as shown in the advertisement reproduced here.
+Edwin Harrop was granted patent No. 24396/06 in 1907 for this design.
+The Britannic bracelet became extremely popular and was made for many years – at least until 1964.
 They are seen regularly today on ladies watches and Harrops must have sold many thousands of them.

 Wilsdorf doesn't say it in the Vade Mecum, but these expanding bracelets were for ladies' wristwatches.
-An attempt to introduce a similar expanding bracelet branded ‘Army’ during the Great War, emphasising the benefits of a metal bracelet over leather in wet and muddy conditions, fell upon stony ground because of its effeminate appearance, despite the branding.
+An attempt to introduce a similar expanding bracelet branded “Army” during World War One, emphasising the benefits of a metal bracelet over leather in wet and muddy conditions, fell upon stony ground because of its effeminate appearance, despite the branding.

 Very few, if any, of these early wristwatches would have been sold to men, despite what Wilsdorf says.
-Before the Great War, wristwatches were very much considered a woman's item and men regarded them, like bracelets, as effeminate.
-An exception to this were military men who did buy wristwatches, but there is little evidence that Wilsdorf was involved in that area or realised that this small, specialised, demand existed.
+Before World War One, wristwatches were very much considered a woman's item and many men regarded them, like bracelets, as effeminate.
+An exception to this were military men who did buy wristwatches, but there is no evidence that Wilsdorf was involved in that area, or even realised that this small, specialised, demand existed.

 The Britannic bracelet was guaranteed for five years, and tested in public demonstrations over 110,000 cycles.
 But they don't last forever, especially in everyday use, and many watches from the pre-war period have had their Britannic bracelets replaced.
 The lugs that attach the bracelet to the case are very narrow and won't take a leather strap, but they can be adapted for a leather strap by fitting Loop Ends.